 We bought the farm and business in 2017, also adopting the original collection of animals, which now include chickens, goats, sheep, rabbits, guinea pigs and two shetland ponies - all of which you are welcome to help feed.

-There is lots to do at Bucks Farm whatever the weather, and we’re ideally located here in the Blyth Valley if you want to venture further for local beaches or shopping.
+There is lots to do at Bucks Farm whatever the weather, and we’re ideally located here in the Blyth Valley if you want to venture out for the local beaches or shopping.
 We've included some ideas and recommendations in the following notes to help answer most of your questions - but if you do have any further queries please don’t hesitate to ask us.